snisarg/snisarg.github.io/_posts/2019-10-17-make-decisions-under-ambiguity.markdown

 #### Story time

 Back when I was working at Amazon, my team's principal engineer was presenting his vision to refactor our systems completely.
-I was amazed at how quickly he had come with the vision given he started working with the team only 4 weeks back.
+I was amazed at how quickly he had come with the vision given he started working with the team only 4 weeks ago.
 How could he have understood the problem, read about all the underlying pieces and figured out how to tackle the hundreds of edge cases that could come in the way of the project!?

 During the design discussions, we asked how we would tackle some of issues that could crop up.
-To my surprise, he, for a lot of things, said that he doesn't know.
+To my surprise, he, for a lot of things, said that he didn't know.

 #### Know-it-all myth